CSCI-4611-Spring-2026/GopherGfx/README.md

-# GopherGfx for Prof. Keefe's CSci-4611 Course
+# GopherGfx for Prof. Orban's CSci-4611 Course
 This version of GopherGfx is includes some small modifications to best support the learning objectives in Prof. Orban's CSci-4611 course sections.

 You can view the sourcecode of previous version and auto-generated documentation online: